lens-protocol/modules/README.md

 ## Collect modules

+- [**Aave Fee Collect Module**](./contracts/collect/AaveFeeCollectModule.sol): Extend the LimitedFeeCollectModule to deposit all received fees into the Aave Polygon Market (if applicable for the asset) and send the resulting aTokens to the beneficiary.
 - [**Auction Collect Module**](./contracts/collect/AuctionCollectModule.sol): This module works by creating an English auction for the underlying publication.
 After the auction ends, only the auction winner is allowed to collect the publication.
 - [**Updatable Ownable Fee Collect Module**](./contracts/collect/UpdatableOwnableFeeCollectModule.sol): A fee collect module that, for each publication that uses it, mints an ERC-721 ownership-NFT to its author.
 Whoever owns the ownership-NFT has the rights to update the parameters required to do a successful collect operation over its underlying publication.